Last updated: 31-Dec-2015

 ghc” or “

 cabal” in the name and get rid of it.
+You should also reboot after removing these items.

 Windows users can skip this step since the PATH environment has already been set by the Haskell Platform installation.